Durable, Colorful Foliage

 Using a soil knife, cut through the crown while gently pulling away a section as you cut.

-Pot up the divisions in a mix of compost and soil, and keep moist until they can be replanted.
+Pot up the divisions in a mix of compost and soil and keep them moist until you can replant them.

-In most areas of the country, voles can be found roaming gardens, tunneling within the top 9 inches of soil to look for grubs and plants to snack on.
+In most areas of the country, you can find voles roaming gardens, tunneling within the top 9 inches of soil to look for grubs and plants to snack on.
 Hostas, with their thick, fleshy roots, are a favorite.
-Stymie these garden invaders with a physical barrier, like the modified 10-inch-diameter coated-wire-mesh wastepaper basket shown below.
+Stymie these garden invaders with a physical barrier, such as the modified 10-inch-diameter coated-wire-mesh wastepaper basket shown below.
 An inexpensive basket like this one protects all but the biggest hostas, for which you can craft a custom basket from hardware cloth.
 With the rim sitting just above the soil, the mesh protects the root ball while giving the roots room to grow.
 Once a vole bumps into the mesh, it will go around the basket, as it would a rock or tree root.

 Here’s how to modify a mesh basket like the one shown: